-In the state of Florida, the Department of Highway Safety and Motor Vehicles (DHSMV) in Tallahassee is responsible for issuing title certificates.
-County tax collector offices act as DHSMV agents to provide the services you need for transfer of titles.
-For example, for an additional $10 fee, the Alachua County Tax Collector issues a certificate of title when the transaction occurs, or you can have the DHSMV return the paper title to your address within four weeks.
-Under Florida law, you can hold an electronic title and request a paper title if you need it.
+For example, for an additional fee, the Alachua County Tax Collector issues a certificate of title when the transaction occurs, or you can have the DHSMV return the paper title to your address within four weeks, as of 2021.
+Additionally, under Florida law, you can hold an electronic title and request a paper title if needed.

-Benefits of Florida's Electronic Lien and Title (ELT) Program
+Benefits of Florida's Electronic Lien and Title Program

-Consider asking for an electronic title instead of a paper title for your next Florida car title transfer.
-Florida's Electronic Lien and Title (ELT) program offers several benefits.
-Choosing an electronic title for your motor vehicle lowers costs and reduces risk of title loss, theft, and fraud.
-The ELT program enables state agencies to provide better customer service and allows faster notification of lien satisfactions.
-If you decide to trade in your motor vehicle to a Florida motor vehicle dealer, the title stays in its electronic form and the dealer takes care of the paperwork.
+Florida's Electronic Lien and Title (ELT) program offer several pluses.
+Choosing an electronic title lowers costs and reduces the risk of title loss, theft, and fraud.
+The ELT program enables state agencies to provide better customer service and allows an expedited notification of lien satisfactions.
+If you decide to trade your vehicle to a Florida dealer, the title stays in its electronic form, and the dealer takes care of the paperwork.

-At the time you transfer your motor vehicle or mobile home, ask to place the title in electronic status.
-Once you have an electronic title and request a paper title, it's converted to paper for a $2.50 service fee and mailed to you.
+When transferring the vehicle title, ask to place the title in electronic status.
+With an electronic title requested to become a paper title, it's converted to paper for a $2.50 service fee and mailed to you.
 To get a printed title, go to www.GoRenew.com.
-Some tax collector's offices provide Fast Title for $10.
-With Fast Title, the office prints your electronic title immediately while you wait.